MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 </details>
 <hr>

-    6."As the owner, I want the customers to easily locate the company."
+    6."As the owner, I want the customers to easily recieve feedback through email and on the screen infront of them."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Contat Page with a adress and google maps link | Navigate (using the nav bar) to the Contact Page and find at the top of the page an adress, and when scrolled down the user will find a map too | Find the location easily and travels to the office | Works as Expected|